tencentyun/intlcloud-documents/yehe_doc/计算/容器服务/弹性集群指南/Kubernetes 对象管理/工作负载管理_intl_en.md

 </thead>
 <tbody><tr>
 <td>eks.tke.cloud.tencent.com/cpu</td>
-<td>Specify the value according to <a href="https://intl.cloud.tencent.com/document/product/457/34057" target="_blank">Resource Specifications</a>.
-It is measured in cores by default, and the unit does not have to be specified.</td>
+<td>Specify the value as instructed in <a href="https://intl.cloud.tencent.com/document/product/457/34057" target="_blank">Resource Specifications</a>.
+The default unit is core.</td>
 <td>CPU specifications for the pod</td>
 <td>Yes.
-An error occurs if the value is not specified or indicates an unsupported specification.</td>
+An error occurs if the value is not specified or the specified specification does not exist.</td>
 </tr>
 <tr>
 <td>eks.tke.cloud.tencent.com/mem</td>
 <td>Specify the value according to <a href="https://intl.cloud.tencent.com/document/product/457/34057" target="_blank">Resource Specifications</a>.
-You must specify the unit in the value, for example, 512Mi, 0.5Gi, or 1Gi.</td>
+The unit should be included in the value, for example, 512Mi, 0.5Gi, or 1Gi.</td>
 <td>CPU specifications for the pod</td>
 <td>Yes.
-An error occurs if the value is not specified or indicates an unsupported specification.</td>
+An error occurs if the value is not specified or the specified specification does not exist.</td>
 </tr>
 <tr>
 <td>eks.tke.cloud.tencent.com/security-group-id</td>